Please select a partnership to see additional information:

 Mental health problems are proportionately common in the overall population, can vary in severity and impact differently on people’s day to day lives.
 The term does not in itself have one clear definition, and therefore the existence of mental health problems should not be taken as a risk factor without contextual information.

-Mental health is a spectrum and not all mental health issues lead to a formal diagnosis.
-‘Mental Health’ is often used as a generic term but it is important to consider if there is a specific diagnosis and consider the needs and behaviours which are being displayed and the impact this may have on the child(ren).
 Parental mental illness does not necessarily have an adverse impact on a child's developmental needs, but it is essential to always assess its implications for each child in the family.
 Particular concerns may arise alongside other stressful life experiences.
 Coping with lots of challenges at one can make it difficult for parents to provide their children with the care that they need.

-Mental illness may also impact on Mental Capacity and result in enduring or fluctuating capacity, when a person's ability to make a specific decision changes long-term or frequently or occasionally.
+Mental illness may also impact on Mental Capacity and result in enduring or fluctuating capacity, this includes when a person's ability to make a specific decision changes, long-term or frequently or occasionally.
 Such changes could be brought on by the impact of a mental illness, physical illness, the use or withdrawal of medication, the use of illicit substances or alcohol and consideration may need to be given to undertaking a mental capacity assessment.

 Adverse effects are less likely when appropriate supervised treatment is provided, and when the mental health problem is managed, lasts a short time, is not associated with family disharmony and does not result in the family breaking up.
 Children may also be protected from harm when the other parent, or another family member, can respond to the child’s needs, and when the child or young person has the support of friends and other caring adults.

 In some cases, especially with regard to enduring and/or severe parental mental ill health or where there is associated family disharmony / break-up, the parent's condition will seriously affect the safety, health and development of children.
-Practitioners must also take into consideration that the absence of a formal diagnosis does not mean there is an absence of risk.
+Practitioners must take into consideration that the absence of a formal diagnosis does not mean there is an absence of risk.
 If a psychiatrist cannot make a diagnosis to treat their condition with therapeutic interventions (e.g. medication) that does not mean there is no danger for the child, and in some cases the danger is greater.

 The state of a person’s mental health is usually not static and can vary according to several factors, correspondingly their capacity to parent safely may also be variable, and therefore, an understanding of the factors which may increase risk is an important part of any assessment.

-• who features within parental delusions
+- feature within parental delusions

-• who is involved in his/her parent’s obsessional compulsive behaviours
+- is involved in his/her parent’s obsessional compulsive behaviours

-• who is subject to a lack of parental supervision due to parental illness
+- who is subject to a lack of parental supervision due to parental illness

-• who has caring responsibilities inappropriate to his/her age and should be assessed as a young carer
+- who has caring responsibilities inappropriate to his/her age and should be assessed as a young carer

-• who is an unborn child of a pregnant woman with any previous major mental illness, during which her behaviour or capacity to parent would have been a concern (also see Pre-Birth procedure).
+- who is an unborn child of a pregnant woman with any previous major mental illness, during which her behaviour or capacity to parent would have been a concern (also see Pre-Birth procedure).

-• who has experienced or is at risk of fabricated or induced illness
+- who has experienced or is at risk of fabricated or induced illness

 To determine how a parent/carer’s mental health problem may impact on their parenting ability and the child’s development the following questions need to be considered within an assessment and alongside the local threshold document: